Waitsnake/joy4ge/readme.md

 - a HID gamepad controller is connected via USB, or
 - the Bluetooth HID controller is connected after GE has started.

-⚠️ This is a bug in Google Earth Pro 7.3.6.x and and happens completely without `joy4ge` installed!
+⚠️ This is a bug in Google Earth Pro 7.3.6.x and happens completely without `joy4ge` installed!
      It is just listed here since you will very likely see it when using  `joy4ge` with a Bluetooth HID controller.

 #### Reproduction Steps: